Multi-Static UWB Radar-based Passive Human Tracking Using COTS Devices: UWB-based Passive Human Tracking

-The moving person will cause the CIR's fluctuations around the ground truth, which has a larger variance than the background CIR.
-Besides CIRs, the variance of the CIR over a fixed delay interval is another metric that can be used for the reflected ToF estimation.
-To ensure the effectiveness of variance, the number of samples within the sliding window along the CIR profile cannot be too small.
+After performing the accumulation technique in Section III-A, we can obtain the oversampled CIR with a much higher resolution.
+As observed, the moving person will cause the CIR to fluctuate around the ground truth, which also means a larger CIR variance than the background case.
+To this end, we have established two CNN models for the reflected ToF estimation considering the different input features, namely the CIRs or the variances of the background and dynamic cases.
+Generally, to speed up the training progress and reduce the parameters of the neural networks, it is necessary to restrict the input size of CNN.
+On the other hand, the accumulated CIRs have different delay scales between each other.
+To this end, we resample the CIR linearly along with an even delay scale with, e.g., 500 samples (delay resolution 0.059 ns), and feed the resampled CIRs into the CNN model.
+Moreover, to ensure the effectiveness of variance, the number of samples within the sliding window along the CIR profile cannot be too small.
 To this end, we calculate the variance of CIR with a larger interval than the CIR resampling above.
 For example, the size of the variance series is set as 125 (delay resolution 0.236 ns).
 In this paper, we want to adopt the same CNN structure for either CIR or variance.
 So we interpolate the variance to the same size as CIR (i.e., 500) for later training and testing.
-The variance transformation can be expressed as follows, where $\sigma$ represents the variance of CIR.
-An example of the resampled CIR and variance is presented in Fig. \ref{fig:CNNstruc}.
+An example of the resampled CIR and variance after normalization is presented in Fig. \ref{fig:CNNstruc}.